ricardoduhalt2/marketv5/NFT_Collection.md

 ## Pirolisaurio: Born from the Fossil Age
 ![Pirolisaurio: Born from the Fossil Age](ipfs://QmRJ6B6FHAH8rvuyvRDFZFnT8btdfniDJpBpiNnPwXK1Mm/0.jpg)
-Pirolisaurio: Born from the Fossil Age by Pinche Chucho.
+Pirolisaurio: Born from the Fossil Age by $Pinche $Chucho.
 Millions of years ago dinosaurs became the fossil fuels that power our world today.
 The Pirolisaurio created by Pinche Chucho and Petgas rises as a mythical guardian of transformation turning plastic waste into clean energy.
 This unique NFT includes an exclusive bold sculpture merging technology sustainability and art a powerful statement on regeneration and the future of energy.

 ---

 ## Petgaserito Laser Luca
 ![Petgaserito Laser Luca](ipfs://QmcxLvSAnCXH3DBiYm6ipTto2PWHxJuzadpJDAyUZ32Zr7/0.jpg)
-Petgaserito Laser Luca by Pinche Chucho.
+Petgaserito Laser Luca by $Pinche $Chucho.
 Petgaserito Laser Luca the plastic alchemist with laser-focused vision on ending poverty!
 Rocking his Plastic to Fuel cap Luca is on a mission to zap waste into wealth turning plastic into clean energy while championing SDG 1 – No Poverty.
 As a fearless Petgaserito he’s out in the world and the metaverse rewarding plastic miners and driving real-world impact through Web3 innovation.
 NFT Purchase unlocks physical art piece ownership.
 Own Laser Luca and fuel the movement towards a cleaner wealthier future!

 ---